ChameleonCoder1/Getting-Dressed-Permutations-in-Python/README.md

 		= 5 + 20 + 60 + 120 + 120
 		=325

-Appended to each of these permutations is the number "6", which indicates "leave" as explained below.
+Appended to each of these permutations is the number "6", which indicates "leave" as explained above.
 The program run_program.py reads in the permutations (space_separated_permutations.csv) and prints the solutions using functions from getting_dressed.py.
 Running this program is straightforward:

 python run_program.py